ashutosh987/e-commerce/README.md

 # e-commerse

-there is some problem with the register route ...check  if you can  correct  it
+i  have edited  the  comment  route
+now you can edit  the  product  routes